Making space for wildflowers and pollinators

 By changing the way recreational greenspaces and roadside verges are managed valuable habitat can be created for wildflowers, bees, butterflies and other pollinators.
 Short mown or grazed grass has limited value.

-The Parish Council, Bradford Council Parks & Countryside and the Churches involved now leave the grass to grow over the summer so wildflowers can set seed, and insects, birds and mammals can enjoy the habitat.
+The Parish Council, Bradford Council Parks & Countryside, InCommunities, Addingham Primary School and the Churches involved now leave the grass to grow over the summer in these areas, so wildflowers can set seed, and insects, birds and mammals can enjoy the habitat.
 Where necessary Environment Group volunteers help with raking off the grass after a late summer/early autumn cut.
 Taking off the cuttings helps wildflowers to thrive as they do best in low nutrient conditions.

 Thanks to a grant from Addingham Beer Festival, we have purchased two light-weight Austrian scythes to help with the management of our wildflower areas.
 Managing grassland with a scythe is a low tech, low carbon activity ideally suited to developing and restoring wildflower habitats.

 AEG volunteer, Peter Miller attended a training day to learn how to use them and is now passing on his knowledge to other members of the group.
 Here Peter describes his experience: